-8.3.3 Effect on the Benefits of This Plan
+8.2.3 Effect on the Benefits of This Plan

-When This Plan is secondary, benefits may be reduced so that the total benefits paid or provided by all plans during a plan year are not more than the total Allowable Expenses.
-In determining the amount to be paid for any claim, the Secondary Plan will calculate the benefits it would have paid in the absence of other health care coverage and apply that calculated amount to any Allowable Expense under its Plan that is unpaid by the Primary Plan.
-The Secondary Plan may then reduce its payment by the amount so that, when combined with the amount paid by the Primary Plan, the total benefits paid or provided by all plans for the claim do not exceed the total Allowable Expense for that claim.
-In addition, the Secondary Plan shall credit to its plan Deductible any amounts it would have credited to its Deductible in the absence of other health care coverage.
+When This Plan is secondary, we may reduce our benefits so that the total benefits paid or provided by all Plans during a plan year are not more than the total Allowable expenses.
+In determining the amount to be paid for any claim, the Secondary plan will calculate the benefits it would have paid in the absence of other health care coverage and apply that calculated amount to any Allowable expense under its Plan that is unpaid by the Primary plan.
+The Secondary plan may then reduce its payment by the amount so that, when combined with the amount paid by the Primary plan, the total benefits paid or provided by all Plans for the claim do not exceed the total Allowable expense for that claim.
+In addition, the Secondary plan shall credit to its plan Deductible any amounts it would have credited to its Deductible in the absence of other health care coverage.

-If a Member is enrolled in two or more Closed Panel Plans and if, for any reason, including the provision of Services by a non-panel provider, benefits are not payable by one Closed Panel Plan, COB shall not apply between that Plan and other Closed Panel Plans.
+If a Member is enrolled in two or more Closed panel plans and if, for any reason, including the provision of services by a non-panel provider, benefits are not payable by one Closed panel plan, COB shall not apply between that Plan and other Closed panel plans.

-8.3.4 Right to Receive and Release Necessary Information
+8.2.4 Right to Receive and Release Needed Information

-Certain facts about health care coverage and Services are needed to apply this COB section and to determine benefits payable under This Plan and other Plans.
-Providence Health Plan may get the facts needed from, or give them to, other organizations or persons for the purpose of applying this section and determining benefits payable under This Plan and other Plans covering you or a Family Member claiming benefits.
-Providence Health Plan need not tell, or get the consent of, any person to do this.
-Each individual claiming benefits under This Plan must give Providence Health Plan any facts needed to apply this section and determine benefits payable.
+Certain facts about health care coverage and services are needed to apply this COB section and to determine benefits payable under This Plan and other Plans.
+We may get the facts we need from, or give them to, other organizations or persons for the purpose of applying this section and determining benefits payable under This Plan and other Plans covering a Member claiming benefits.
+We need not tell, or get the consent of, any person to do this.
+Each Member claiming benefits under This Plan must give us any facts we need to apply this section and determine benefits payable.

-8.3.5 Facility of Payment
+8.2.5 Facility of Payment

 A payment made under another Plan may include an amount that should have been paid under This Plan.
-If it does, the Plan may pay that amount to the organization that made that payment.
+If it does, we may pay that amount to the organization that made that payment.
 That amount will then be treated as though it were a benefit paid under This Plan.
-The Plan will not have to pay that amount again.
-The term "payment made" includes providing benefits in the form of Services, in which case "payment made" means the reasonable cash value of the benefits provided in the form of Services.
+We will not have to pay that amount again.
+The term "payment made" includes providing benefits in the form of services, in which case "payment made" means the reasonable cash value of the benefits provided in the form of services.

-8.3.6 COB Right of Recovery
+8.2.6 Right of Recovery

-If the amount of the payments made by Providence Health Plan is more than should have been paid under this COB section, Providence Health Plan may recover the excess from one or more of the persons paid or for whom benefits were paid, or any other person or organization that may be responsible for the benefits or Services provided for you or a Family Member.
+If the amount of the payments made by us is more than we should have paid under this COB section, This Plan may recover the excess from one or more of the persons This Plan has paid or for whom we have paid; or any other person or organization that may be responsible for the benefits or Services provided for the Member.
 The "amount of the payments made" includes the reasonable cash value of any benefits provided in the form of Services.